AntelopeIO/leap/docs/01_nodeos/02_usage/01_nodeos-configuration.md

 ## `config.ini` location

-The default `config.ini` can be found in the following folders:
+The default `config.ini` can be found in the following folder on Linux:
-- Mac OS: `~/Library/Application Support/eosio/nodeos/config`
-- Linux: `~/.local/share/eosio/nodeos/config`
+`~/.local/share/eosio/nodeos/config`

 A custom `config.ini` file can be set by passing the `nodeos` option `--config path/to/config.ini`.